-Figure A-1 displays the joins in the stores demo database.
-The gray shading that connects a column in one table to a column with the same name in another table indicates the relationships, or joins, between tables.
+The following illustration displays the joins in the stores_demo database between customers, catalog orders, and customer calls.
+The shading that connects a column in one table to a column with the same name in another table indicates the relationships, or joins, between tables.